Canada-Wide Early Learning and Child Care Agreement

 Frequently Asked Questions

-As a CWELCC participating licensee you will receive funding to offset reduced daily parent fees, workforce compensation, cost escalation, and emerging issues.
-Additional funding and supports will be provided through fee subsidy, the City of Hamilton's early years quality program, special needs resourcing staff supports and professional learning support for educators through Affiliated Services for Children and Youth (ASCY).
+for families to provide high-quality child care.
+Additionally, you will have access to fee subsidy supports, the City of Hamilton's early years quality program, special needs resourcing staff support and professional learning support for educators through Affiliated Services for Children and Youth (ASCY).
+Licensees serving children aged 0-5 who do not participate in CWELCC are not eligible for these supports.

 Yes.
-All growth in CWELCC occurs through the Directed Growth Application.
-Your licence request will not be approved unless the Directed Growth Application is completed, submitted, and you were approved for the community-based child care spaces.
-CWELCC participation is not guaranteed.
+Any growth within the CWELCC system for children aged 0-5 requires a Directed Growth Application.
+A licence request will only be approved if the Directed Growth Application is completed, submitted, and approved for community-based child care spaces.
+Participation in CWELCC is not guaranteed.

-Applicants that submit a Directed Growth Application will have an opportunity to apply for the Start up grant.
-The start up grant is a part of the Directed Growth Application, meaning that only successful applicants will be considered.
-Licensees are not eligible if they are school-based, choose to operate outside of CWELCC, or are already operational and want to enroll an existing program into CWELCC.
+Applicants submitting a Directed Growth Application will have an opportunity to apply for a start-up grant.
+Eligibility is limited to successful applicants of the Directed Growth Application process.
+Licensees are ineligible if they are school-based, choose to operate outside of CWELCC, or are already operational and wish to enroll an existing program into CWELCC.
+For detailed eligibility criteria, refer to the City of Hamilton Access and Inclusion Framework